-Figure 6-12.
-STP Port Settings and The STP Port Information window
+Figure 6-28.
+STP Port Settings and MSTP Port Information Table

 In addition to setting Spanning Tree parameters for use on the switch level, the Switch allows for the configuration of groups of ports, each port-group of which will have its own spanning tree, and will require some of its own configuration settings.
 An STP Group will use the switch-level parameters entered above, with the addition of Port Priority and Port Cost.